zakcali/pupptetwosPlus/README.md

 issnq4.txt
 issnahci.txt
 ```
-If you know a specific article's Quartile, you saw that in InCites, you can add this article's WOS number to wosq1.txt, or wosq2.txt, or, wosq3.txt, or wosq4.txt.
-I obtained those lists from InCites for my University.
+If you know a specific article's Quartile, you obtained from InCites, you can add this article's WOS number to wosq1.txt, or wosq2.txt, or, wosq3.txt, or wosq4.txt.
+I obtained those lists from InCites for my institute.
 They're similar to "Endgame Nalimov Tablebases" in Chess.
-They are precise, an no need to look at issn/eissn dictionaries for this specific article
+They are precise, and there is no need to look at issn/eissn dictionaries for this specific article

 # Beware